ardliansyah98/ToDo-List/README.md

 # ToDo Lists
 A Todo Lists app made with flutter.
-Special thanks to Mitch Koko for the detailed tutorials!
+Special thanks to Mitch Koko and Net Ninja for the detailed tutorials!